Everything You Want To Know About Hip Dysplasia in Dogs

 - Provide the right amount of exercise, as too much or too little can both cause hip problems.
 Keep in mind that young dogs usually develop strong muscles after 12 months of age, but their bone and joint structure may still be developing.

-Breeders also usually screen their dogs for hereditary hip dysplasia to help prevent it from happening in the first place.
+Breeders also usually screen for hereditary hip dysplasia in dogs to help prevent it from happening in the first place.
 They can choose the best dogs to breed by testing for normal grade hips with Orthopedic Foundation for Animals (OFA) health tests.
 If you are working with a breeder to adopt a new puppy into your home, be sure to ask about whether this testing has been done.

 Dogs can suffer from acute or chronic hip dysplasia.
 The acute stage generally affects young dogs, causing intense hip pain and lameness that can range from mild to severe.
 These symptoms can last for weeks or months.

-Once hip dysplasia becomes chronic, it continues to be painful but also reduces the range of motion in the hips.
+Once hip dysplasia in dogs becomes chronic, it continues to be painful but also reduces the range of motion in the hips.
 Arthritis also develops and continues to worsen over time.
 Hip dysplasia can move from an acute to a chronic stage within a year of a puppy’s life or it can develop slowly over the years.

 This degenerative joint disease can affect dogs in vastly different ways.
 Some dogs with significant hip dysplasia and arthritis hardly show any symptoms while other dogs suffer from debilitating arthritis.